 This will be an opportunity to see us through our own lens, even if it’s through a fantasy. - Pernell V. Williams

 It means my kids, my nieces and nephews can see characters that look like them, representative in a positive, powerful light.
-It means, for me, to [be able to] see black heroes done correctly as leads, and the potential for more black characters that comes with that. - Jennifer Coe
+It means for me to see black heroes done correctly as leads and the potential for more black characters that comes with that. - Jennifer Coe

 It means the 20-year anticipation is over.
 The debates about who would make a Black Panther, about who should direct it, and all those thoughts that have now been answered.
-The movie should have come out years ago, but of course got pushed back because Spiderman came on board.
+The movie should have came out years ago, but of course got pushed back because Spiderman came on board.
 Even then, I was so ready to see a Black Panther film.
-After the director was made official, the actor and then [Black Panther's appearance] in Captain America: Civil War, all I needed was a good trailer, and they gave us that.
+After the director was made official, the actor and then his role in Captain America: Civil War, all I needed was a good trailer and they gave us that.
 Loved them, and I didn’t hesitate to pick up them pre-show tickets.
 Now bring on the damn movie. - Jairus Davis

 I’m really glad to see representation like this.
 And it couldn’t come at a better time given the current political environment. - Andre Schrock

 Having a Black Panther movie is the first major victory on the path of having black heroes hit the mainstream.
 It’s bigger for me because most of my favourite heroes are black; Static Shock, Luke Cage, Anansi, Falcon, Black Lightning and plenty more. - Guens Delius

 Aside from being one of my favourite Marvel characters it shows Hollywood and the world that an all-black cast can fill theatres and make millions just as an all-white cast can.
 Black power matters, and it’s time that everyone realizes that. - Edward Walker